virtusize/virtusize.github.io/source/integration-guide/advanced.rst

 selector, it will replace the widget for the old product with the new one.
 So a click on the button will now open the most recent widget.

-You can obtain a VirtusizeWidget object after it has been initialized from the global object like the following.
-To be sure, that the integration has loaded, you can wrap it in the ready function:
+You can obtain a VirtusizeWidget object after it has been initialised from the global object like the following.
+To be sure that the integration has loaded you can wrap it in the ready function:

 ::